-Dog recovering after being tied up outside, attempting to bite off his own foot
+Dog recovering after being tied up outside in East New York, attempting to bite off own foot

-EAST NEW YORK, Brooklyn — A 1-year-old German Shepard is recovering after he was found tied to a Brooklyn fence.
+EAST NEW YORK, Brooklyn — A 1-year-old German shepard is recovering after he was found tied to a Brooklyn fence.

-His rescuers, who've named him Buddy, say he dog had a wire wrapped around his leg.
-It had cut off circulation in the dog's left leg and the pup tried to bit off his own foot so he could escape.
+His rescuers, who've named him Buddy, say the dog had a wire wrapped around his leg.
+It had cut off circulation in the dog's left leg and the pup tried to bite off his own foot so he could escape.

 He could barely stand straight when he was found in front of Animal Care Centers of New York Saturday morning.
 His rescuers took him to a veterinarian for emergency surgery.